wp-plugins/contact-coldform/readme.txt

 **Overview**

-* Plug-n-play: use shortcode or template tag to display Coldform anywhere on your site
+* Plug-n-play: use shortcode or template tag to display Coldform anywhere
-* Sweet emails: Coldform sends descriptive, well-formatted email messages in plain-text format
+* Sweet emails: Coldform sends descriptive, well-formatted messages in plain-text
-* Safe and secure: Coldform blocks spam, filters malicious content, and sends complete user info
+* Safe and secure: Coldform blocks spam and filters malicious content
 * Ultra-clean code: lightweight, standards-compliant, semantic, valid HTML markup
 * Fully customizable: easy to configure and style from the Coldform Settings page